brotochola/modular_synth/README.md

         6 - apply changes

 * fix saving with selects, inputs, images, etc
+* play / pause, and keep them in synch using the actx.currentTime
 * add explanations
 * make ui better
 * upload/download json for instruments